 Q: Why can’t I bring my pet?

-A: The crowds, the noise, the heat, and no green space.
+A: The crowds, the noise, the heat, and very little green space.
 It is not a safe place for your pets, and we don’t want to see them suffer.
-Plus we don’t like poop on our sidewalks.
+Plus, we don’t like poop on our sidewalks.
 It’s gross.
 ADI-certified service dogs are the only exception.
 We understand that residents on State Street need to take their pets out to potty.
 Please be respectful of the rules and pick up what your furbabies leave behind.

 Q: I’ve never been to the festival.
 Where exactly is it?

-A: Bristol Rhythm happens on the 400 through 800 blocks of State Street and Cumberland Square Park in Historic Downtown Bristol between Martin Luther King Boulevard and Commonwealth Avenue/Volunteer Parkway.
+A: Bristol Rhythm happens on the 400 through 800 blocks of State Street, on Cumberland Square Park, and Anderson Park in Historic Downtown Bristol between Martin Luther King Boulevard and Commonwealth Avenue/Volunteer Parkway.
 We shut down the streets and fill it with music all weekend long!

 Q: What does this “Tennessee side” and “Virginia side” stuff mean?